 Eva Behrend, a communications director for Uber’s West Coast operations, used to work as a staffer for an L.A. councilwoman.

-The growing number of government officials and staffers moving into sharing businesses spotlights a new variation on a common career track theme.
-After all, it's a time-honored practice for former government workers to sign on as private sector lobbyists, strategists and consultants.
+To be sure: It's a time-honored practice for former government workers to sign on as private sector lobbyists, strategists and consultants.

-As government money dries up, innovative for profits will play a larger role helping solve such pressing social and economic challenges as transportation and affordable housing.
+As government money dries up, for profits will play a larger role helping solve such pressing social and economic challenges as transportation and affordable housing.

 To make accessory dwelling units affordable for homeowners, Dweller will build the ADUs, rent them out — and then pocket a share of the lease income.